-Ben K. Lim Steven J. Sandage G. Keith Olson
+Carla M. Dahl Ben K. Lim G. Keith Olson Steven J. Sandage

-The primary focus of the courses in Marriage and Family Studies (St. Paul and San Diego only) is to prepare students to function in the role of marriage and family specialists with a strong biblical and theological understanding of the need for and implications of this ministry of the church.
-This role could be practiced as a specialist in family ministries within a church setting, in a parish-based counseling practice or other kinds of parachurch or pastoral counseling agencies, in a secular community mental health center, or in other treatment settings requiring family expertise.
+The primary focus of the courses in Marriage and Family Studies - the Master of Arts in Marriage and Family Therapy (M.F.T.) in St. Paul and the Master of Arts in Marital and Family Therapy (M.A.M.F.T.) in San Diego - is to prepare students for the role of marriage and family specialists with a strong biblical and theological understanding of the need for and implications of this ministry.
+This role could be practiced as a marriage and family therapist or as a specialist in family ministries within a church setting, in a parish-based counseling practice or other kinds of parachurch or pastoral counseling agencies, in a secular community mental health center or in other treatment settings requiring family expertise.